vikramsg/vikramsg.github.io/_posts/2023-05-19-blog_pandas_groupby_with_numpy.md

 ## NumPy

-How would we do this in NumPy.
+How would we do this in NumPy?
 There is no GroupBy in NumPy.
 There's a very old [NEP](https://numpy.org/neps/nep-0008-groupby_additions.html) that proposed this, but obviously it was not implemented.
-So, how would we do this.
+So, how would we do this?
 Essentially what we need to do is group indices for category and year first.
 NumPy has a nice way of doing this with `lexsort`.